taylortrujeque/Taylor-CV/index.md

 ## PhD Candidate at the University of Central Florida

 ### About Me
-Dynamic educator with a proven track record at Flagler College.
-Accomplished Master of Arts graduate from University College London with specialized knowledge in Film Studies.
-Experienced in lecturing, film genres, theories, content, and form.
-Skilled in self-directed and support research gained through teaching and scholarship.
-Enthusiastic about advancing field knowledge and fostering a safe, engaging learning environment.
+I am a dynamic educator with a proven track record of excellence at Flagler College, where I’ve cultivated a passion for teaching and scholarship.
+I hold a Master of Arts in Film Studies from University College London, where I developed specialized expertise in film genres, theory, content, and form.
+My academic journey is currently continuing at the University of Central Florida, where I am pursuing a Ph.D. in Texts and Technology.

+With extensive experience in lecturing and guiding both self-directed and collaborative research, I am committed to advancing knowledge in my field while fostering inclusive, engaging learning environments.
+My work bridges critical analysis and creative inquiry, empowering students to explore media through theoretical lens.

 ### Research Interests
-- Film Studies
-- Gender Studies
-- Sound Stuides

-### Publications and/or Conferences

-1. Paper Title, Journal, Year
-2. Another Paper Title, Conference, Year
+My research interests center on the intersection of sound and cinema, with a particular focus on how auditory and visual elements converge to shape audience experience.
+I am interested in exploring the moment when a film score collides with the image on screen—transcending reality and evoking a euphoric frisson that immerses viewers in a heightened emotional state.

+In addition, I explore gender studies in cinema, examining how the evolution of sound in American film has influenced the representation of women on screen.
+This line of inquiry considers how sonic techniques, from voice and music to ambient sound, have historically shaped, reinforced, or challenged gendered narratives.

 ### Contact

 - Email: ta450703@ucf.edu
-- Office: Your office location